Contact the coordinator

 In most cases:

-- early finger movement is encouraged,
+• early finger mobilisation is possible,

 The primary objective of trigger finger release surgery is to restore free finger movement and reduce pain.